 In Aztec circles, Quetzalcoatl probably also symbolized one section of agricultural activities that pertained to the very renewal of vegetation, while also being linked to the morning star or Venus (sometimes referred to as the evening star, symbolized by his twin brother Xolotl).
 Consequently, in the Aztec ritual calendar, Quetzalcoatl was linked with the cycle of the year Ce Acatl (One Reed).

 Talking of twins, interestingly, the twin Aztec high priests of the Templo Mayor (the main temple of Tenochtitlan – the capital of the Aztecs) were given the title of Quetzalcoatl Tlamacazqui.
 To that end, Quetzalcoatl was considered the patron deity of the Aztec priesthood, thus being also associated with learning.

 Interestingly enough, the duality of Quetzalcoatl and his brother Tezcatlipoca mirrors the mythical narrative of light and darkness.
-In that regard, Quetzalcoatl was often venerated as the god of light, rain, justice, mercy, and wind (along with even knowledge, books, and poetry); while contrastingly, Tezcatlipoca was considered as the god of night, deceit, sorcery, and the Earth.
+In that regard, Quetzalcoatl was often venerated as the god of light, rain, justice, mercy, and wind (along with even knowledge, books, and poetry); while contrastingly, Tezcatlipoca was considered the god of night, deceit, sorcery, and the Earth.